Should I take my children?

 What time are the Fireworks on?

-The firework display will start at 9pm on Friday and 8pm on Saturday, with the laser display starting approximately 30 minutes prior to this.
+The firework display will start at 9pm on Friday and 8pm on Saturday.
 The gates into the park will be busy on both days therefore we strongly advise you to allow plenty of time to get through them and find a good spot to stand and enjoy the display.
 We recommend you arrive a little earlier so you can make the most of all the other entertainment across the park and building, from funfairs and the family area, to the street food and craft beer village.

 What time is the bonfire lit?